watson-developer-cloud/swift-sdk/README.md

 Note that service credentials are different from your Bluemix username and password.

+See [Getting Started](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/) for more information on getting started with the Watson Developer Cloud and Bluemix.

 ## Contributing

 We would love any and all help!
 If you would like to contribute, please read our [CONTRIBUTING](https://github.com/watson-developer-cloud/ios-sdk/blob/master/.github/CONTRIBUTING.md) documentation with information on getting started.